Azure/azure-sdk/docs/rust/introduction.md

 ## Introduction

 The Rust guidelines are for the benefit of client library designers targeting service applications written in Rust.
 You do not have to write a client library for Rust if your service is not normally accessed from Rust.

 ### Design Principles {#rust-principles}

 The Azure SDK should be designed to enhance the productivity of developers connecting to Azure services.
 Other qualities (such as completeness, extensibility, and performance) are important but secondary.
 Productivity is achieved by adhering to the principles described below:

-**Idiomatic**
+#### Idiomatic

-* The SDK should follow the general design guidelines and conventions for the target language.
-It should feel natural to a developer in the target language.
+* The SDK should follow the general [design guidelines and conventions][rust-lang-guidelines] for the Rust language.
+It should feel natural to a developer in the Rust language.
 * We embrace the ecosystem with its strengths and its flaws.
 * We work with the ecosystem to improve it for all developers.

-**Consistent**
+#### Consistent

 * Client libraries should be consistent within the language, consistent with the service and consistent between all target languages.
 In cases of conflict, consistency within the language is the highest priority and consistency between all target languages is the lowest priority.
 * Service-agnostic concepts such as logging, HTTP communication, and error handling should be consistent.
 The developer should not have to relearn service-agnostic concepts as they move between client libraries.